nduhamell/simple-contact-form/README.md

 A contact form that takes submissions and emails it to a desired email address.
 If yoi notice any issues submit a request.

-Version 1.2
+Versions
 ============

-You can now store the form entries in a .log file for archivability.
+1.2 - You can now store the form entries in a .log file for archivability.

 Install
 ========